ShaunKang/UXinSDK-iOS/README.md

 8. extension dial keyboard
 9. the developer controlled businesses special insert mail list
 10. set the called user nickname function
+11. Developers can customize the user interface
+12. 超高清通话
+13. Add quick access mode

 [Create a free account](http://yuantongxun.com/) and invite your team to improve your apps.

 ## Requirements

-UXinSDK requires iOS 6.0 and above.
+UXinSDK requires iOS 7.0 and above.

 ## Installation